chuckcscccl/rustlr/chapter4.md

 other variants, as demonstrated above.

 The struct may be empty if all right-hand-side symbols of the single production rule are associated with the unit type and do not have labels.
+In such cases, the *flatten* directive can eliminate the presence of these structs from ASTs (see below).

 Rustlr will generate code to derive the Debug and Default traits for all structs (this works fine for recursive structs).

 The name of the struct is the same as the non-terminal.
 If any of the grammar symbols on the right-hand side of the rule is given a label, it would create a struct